flashinfer_bench.tracing

 Returns:

-The newly created tracing runtime instance that has been set as the global runtime.
+The newly created tracing runtime instance that has been pushed onto the global stack.

 Return type: